Our Response to COVID-19

 To our global community:

-The COVID-19 pandemic is affecting each of us and the communities in which we live in different ways.
-Bristol Myers Squibb has taken steps to protect the health, wellbeing and safety of our workforce, ensure the continued supply of our medicines to our patients, focus on the long-term and sustainable competitive position of our company and support relief efforts across the globe.
+The COVID-19 pandemic continues to affect each of us and our communities.
+During this time, Bristol Myers Squibb continues to prioritize the continued supply of our medicines to our patients; protecting the health, wellbeing and safety of our workforce; and supporting research and relief efforts across the globe.

-Throughout this crisis, our more than 30,000 colleagues have never stopped working for patients, have demonstrated incredible resolve and support for one another and have contributed meaningfully to global relief efforts.
-Our emergency response team has been monitoring the situation since late February and quickly acting on guidance from the U.S. Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).
-Our leaders are making quick decisions to ensure we help decelerate the spread of the virus and support our people, our patients and our communities.
+Throughout this crisis, our more than 30,000 colleagues have never stopped working for patients, have demonstrated incredible resolve and support for one another, and have contributed meaningfully to global relief efforts.
+Our emergency response team has been monitoring the situation since January 2020 and quickly acting on guidance from the U.S. Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) to support our people, our patients, and our communities.

 - Serving the Needs of our Patients and Customers